vrtdev/sealed_class_generator/README.md

     },
   );

-  //Or if you want to reduce it to another value use `fold` final someOtherResult = Failure("Some Error Message");
+  //Or if you want to reduce it to another value use `join` final someOtherResult = Failure("Some Error Message");
   final mapResult = someOtherResult.join(
     (failure) => failure.errorMessage,